Top 5 Betting Sites to Bet on Super Bowl MVP

 There are websites that will allow you to bet on the Super Bowl MVP as soon as the season begins.
 However, that is not something that would be advisable for bettors.
 So much can change over the course of an NFL season, from injuries to performance drop-offs, so betting on something as narrow as who will win Super Bowl MVP before the season begins is like buying a lottery ticket.

-At the time of writing, there are 14 teams left in the playoff field.
+At the time of writing, the season is still being played, so the field is wide open.
 As that field narrows, the odds for Super Bowl MVP will shift.
 On the top Canadian betting sites, you can monitor and track the odds.
 Our advice would be to wait until the Super Bowl is set if you want to have the maximum likelihood of succeeding in this market.
 This is when the odds are more stabilized, and bettors have the info they need to make an informed guess.

 Why should I bet on the Super Bowl MVP?